Ariccia: History

 Ancient legend connects the town's name and Aricia, the wife of Hippolytus (Virbius), the Roman forest god who lived in the sacred forests near Aricia.
-According to a vague reference by Caius Julius Solinus, Ariccia was founded by Archilocus Siculus ("Archilocus of the Siculi" or Sicels) in very ancient times.
+According to a vague reference by Gaius Julius Solinus, Ariccia was founded by Archilocus Siculus ("Archilocus of the Siculi" or Sicels) in very ancient times.

 Ruins found in the city confirm the existence of a settlement in the 8th–9th centuries BC.
 From the end of the 6th century BC until 338 BC, the city was the central member of the Latin League.

-In its territory, which then included the Lake of Nemi, was located the sanctuary of Diana Aricina (or Diana Nemorensis) held by the Latin cities in common, and presided over by the Rex Nemorensis made famous in Frazer's The Golden Bough.
+In its territory, which then included the Lake of Nemi, was located the sanctuary of Diana Aricina (or Diana Nemorensis) held by the Latin cities in common, and presided over by the Rex Nemorensis.
 The association with the cult of Diana led to its development as an influential and affluent centre of healing and medicine.

 In 508 BC, Lars Porsena king of Clusium (at that time reputed to be one of the most powerful cities of Etruria) departed Rome after ending his war against Rome by peace treaty.
 Porsena split his forces, and sent part of the Clusian army with his son Aruns to wage war on the Latin city of Aricia.
 The Aricians sent for assistance from the Latin League, and also from the Greek city of Cumae.
 When support arrived, the Arician army ventured beyond the walls of the city, and the combined armies met the Clusian forces in battle.
 According to Livy, the Clusians initially routed the Arician forces, but the Cumaean troops allowed the Clusians to pass by, then attacked from the rear, gaining victory against the Clusians.
 Livy says the Clusian army was destroyed.

 In 495 BC, Aricia was the site of a battle between the Aurunci and Rome, Rome being the victor.

 Aricia was definitively conquered by the Romans under Caius Maenius in 338 BC, and became a civitas sine suffragio ("city without the vote"), but was soon given full rights.
 It received the title of municipium, and expanded towards the valley below, where the Via Appia connected it with Rome.
 Aricia became, therefore, the first main posting station on the overland journey from Rome towards southern Italy.

 Augustus had family connections to Aricia according to Suetonius.
 This came from the maternal line.
-This was used as an insult by his enemies, most notably Mark Antony who said that his maternal great grand-father was originally African, then owned an oil-shop followed by a bakery.
+This was used as an insult by his enemies, most notably Mark Antony who said that his maternal great-grandfather was originally African, then owned an oil-shop followed by a bakery.